Sayed Jaffar (field hockey): Early life and education

-He was born in Shergarh, District Montgomery, British India (now in Punjab, Pakistan).
-Jaffar received his education at the Aitchison College, Lahore and at the Government College Lahore.
+He was born in Shergarh, District Montgomery, British India (now in Okara District, Punjab, Pakistan).
+Jaffar received his education at the Aitchison College, Lahore and at the Government College, Lahore.

 Playing career

-In 1932 he was a member of the All India team that represented the country in the Field hockey at the 1932 Summer Olympics.
+In 1932 he was a member of the All India team that represented the country in field hockey at the 1932 Summer Olympics.
 The team won the gold medal.
-He played two matches as forward.
+He played two matches as left-out.

-Four years later in 1936, he was again the member of the All India Field Hockey team.
-The team again won the gold medal for Field hockey at the 1936 Summer Olympics.
-He played five matches as forward.
+Four years later in 1936, he was again the member of the All India field hockey team.
+The team again won the gold medal for field hockey at the 1936 Summer Olympics.
+He played five matches as left-out.

-Death & Memory
+Death & memory

-He died as a result of a shooting accident near Lahore on banks of river Ravi, in 1937.
+He died as a result of a drowning accident on banks of river Ravi, near Lahore, on 21 March 1937.

-A hockey pavilion was constructed at Aitchison College Lahore in 1939 as a tribute to the memory of Jaffar and his services to hockey in India.
+A hockey pavilion was constructed at the Aitchison College Lahore in 1939 as a tribute to the memory of Jaffar and his services to field hockey in British India.

 Jaffar Memorial hockey tournament is organised annually by Ali Institute of Education in Lahore.